leanprover/vscode-lean4/README.md

 ## Contact

-Feel free to report any issues on the tracker, email the Lean list, or me directly.
+Please report issues on Github, for questions or concerns you can email the Lean mailing list, or send @jroesch mail directly.